WHO is behind KoHoSo Radio 66?

 HOW does KoHoSo Radio 66 work?

-Through the magic of the World Wide Web, of course! :^D
+Through the miracle of the World Wide Web, of course! :^D

 The human work of determining the rotation (playlist) and making the station IDs and such is all done in Crestline on KoHoSo’s computer.
 The files and information are then sent to a virtual server in "the cloud" which also has the station management software on which the station runs.
 The software then sends our "signal" to our streaming host, Live365, that not only provides access to our stream but also notes what songs we play so the rights owners can be paid their music licensing fees.